AbhishekAEDan/AbhishekAEDan/README.md

 ### Hi there! 👋

 I’m a **Computer Science major** passionate about coding, problem-solving, and turning ideas into reality.

-- 🌱 Currently exploring a wide range of technologies and building out my portfolio.
+- 🌱 Continuously exploring a wide range of technologies and refining my portfolio.
 - 🤝 Open to collaborating on projects, learning together, and creating something awesome.

 ### Languages & Tools